andrewdisley/realchange-cms/hugo/content/get-involved/_index.md

   As well as
   [donating](www.justgiving.com/campaign/realchangewiganandleigh.co.uk) directly
-  to the fund, you might be interested in:
+  to the fund, you might want to:

   ## **Take part in a "fundraising challenge"**